U.S. senators to announce sanctions bill on Russia's Nord Stream 2 gas pipeline

-The bill, called Protecting Europe’s Energy Security Clarification Act, follows legislation signed by President Donald Trump late last year.
-After that bill became law, Swiss-Dutch company Allseas immediately halted undersea work on the pipeline, which aims to double the capacity of an existing line sending Russian gas to Germany.
+The bill, called Protecting Europe’s Energy Security Clarification Act, follows on legislation signed by President Donald Trump late last year.
+After the bill became law, Swiss-Dutch company Allseas immediately halted undersea work on the pipeline, which aims to double the capacity of an existing line sending Russian gas to Germany.

-But now two Russian-owned pipe-laying vessels will likely be used to finish the remaining 100 miles (160 km) of the project, led by state gas company Gazprom (GAZP.MM).
+But now two Russian-owned pipe-laying vessels will likely be used to finish the remaining 100 miles (160 km) of the project, led by state gas company Gazprom.

 Nord Stream 2, which would send gas under the Baltic Sea, could be launched by the end of 2020 or early next year, Russian President Vladimir Putin has said.